At Peisner Johnson, we spend a lot of time talking about how businesses need to make sure they are charging sales tax everywhere they have nexus.

 Example: Within one zip code (36301) in Alabama, there are nine unique tax areas, and five unique rates ranging from 5% to 9%.
 Without a complete address, it is impossible to know which rate to apply.
 That’s just one example, there are many, many others, but this one gives you the idea.

-Now that you know that there are possibly many tax rates for a given zip code, you begin to see why vendors sometimes get the rate wrong.
+Now that you know that there are possibly many tax rates for a given ZIP code, you begin to see why vendors sometimes get the rate wrong.
 It’s because the vendor had to make some decisions when they set up their rate calculation software.
-(Well, it could also be that the rate software just got the rate wrong (that does happen)).
-When the vendor set up the rate software, they had to make a call, that if there were multiple sales tax rates in a given zip code, to automatically charge the highest rate.
+(Well, it could also be that the rate software just got the rate wrong.)
+When the vendor set up the rate software, they had to make a call, that if there were multiple sales tax rates in a given ZIP code, to automatically charge the highest rate.

 The sales tax rate automatically chosen as a result, could be correct or it could be way too much.
 It depends on exactly where the shipment was made in that zip code.
 In any case, the vendor feels like they covered their own risk.

-In the meantime, unless you (the customer) are really paying close attention to every invoice you get, you could easily overpay sales taxes just based on the wrong rates being charged.
+In the meantime, unless you (a seller) are really paying close attention to every invoice you get, you could easily overpay sales taxes just based on the wrong rates being charged.
 But there’s even more reason why businesses overpay sales tax.